California Kindergarten Conference

 Graduate-Level Professional Development Semester Units/Credits related to the California Kindergarten Conference

 A very simple registration process to follow:

 You may earn 3 graduate-level units/credits for 45 hours of professional development work you do related to the California Kindergarten Conference.
-Karin & Staff will be at the Conference and you can meet with them to review your registration form and log of curriculum development, reading and research work that you have completed prior to the Conference.

 Note: These graduate-level professional development semester units/credits are designed as professional development for salary advancement and to renew credentials.
 These units/credits are not designed towards attainment of an advanced degree.

 The cost is $200 for 3 graduate-level professional development semester units/credits (regularly $297)!

 To be awarded these units/credits, you will need to do the following:

 - Be prepared to submit, with your registration for credit, a log of 25 hours of reading, research and/or curriculum development work you have done prior to or after the conference.

 - Please use this link Registration Form to register for credit with Courses4Teachers Inc./University of the Pacific.
 (Please disregard the $99 fee per unit.
 We will be crossing off the $99 before sending it to the University).
 Fill out the form (Your tuition submitted will be $200, units will be 3), print it and bring it with you.

 - On your log of extra hours of work, your participation at the California Kindergarten Conference will award you 20 hours (this will be the first entry on your log – see sample log below).
 In addition you will need to log 25 hours of reading, research & curriculum development you have completed prior to or after the conference.
 You may not count prep work